 Maximum heart rate is determined by subtracting your age from 220.

+Although we know that any level of physical activity is beneficial for your body, some physical activities are simply not enough to reach your goals.
 Counting steps is a current exercise fad.
 There are approximately 4,224 steps in one mile.
 But, what is that doing for your heart, lungs, arms, back, chest, and shoulders?
 Not much -- that is, unless you are walking that mile up and down hills at a pace that elevates your heart until it is within your target heart rate zone.
 Then, that mile will not only take less of your time, it benefits your heart, and lungs.

 Heart Rate During Exercise -- Do You Know How to Measure Your Aerobic Heart Rate?

 Either buy a heart-rate monitor, or save some money and